 Teaching a friend, family member, or even your pet the material is a great way to see how well you know it!
-When you explain it to someone else, you’ll have a better grasp of which information you already have down and which information you should spend more time on.
+When you explain it to someone else, you’ll have a better grasp of which information you already have mastered and which information you should revisit for yourself.

 Create an Ambiance

 Studying in the same spot can get tedious, so why not mix it up and get a new perspective on things?
-College campuses have tons of study spots for students—from the library to the campus lawn to local cafes.
-Take advantage and give yourself a new view every day!
+College campuses have tons of study spots for students—from the library to the campus lawn to local cafes (think back to studying with friends and finding an area to set up for an hour or for the day).
+Take advantage of these study areas, both indoors and outdoors, and give yourself a new view every day!

 10. Don’t Cram

-While it may seem like a good idea to learn an entire semester’s worth of information in one night, it’s not a very effective study habit and it can cause a lot of unnecessary stress.
-Instead, study a little bit of information every day.
-You’ll likely remember more and you’ll be much calmer when it comes to exam time.
+While it may seem like a good idea to learn an entire semester’s worth of information in one night, it’s not an effective study habit, and it can cause a lot of unnecessary stress.
+Instead, study a little bit of information every day for at least 20 – 30 minutes.
+You’ll likely remember more later and you’ll feel calm and prepared when it comes to exam time.

 11. Memorize vs. Understand

-One of the study tips for college that can make a massive difference in how you approach new information is knowing the difference between memorizing and understanding.
-Memorizing information isn’t actually learning the information—it’s just helping you learn how to repeat it.
-When you fully understand a concept, you’re able to use it in various contexts and understand how it relates to other concepts.
-In college, unlike many high schools, your exams will likely be testing whether you actually understand the information and not whether you’ve memorized it.
+One of the study tips for college that can make a massive difference in how you approach new information is knowing the difference between memorizing the material and understanding it.
+Memorizing information isn’t actually learning the information—it’s just helping you learn how to repeat it during a finite time.

 13. Study Smarter, Not Harder